willsanderson/hom-dashboard/README.md

 ### 3. Register the dashboard

-In `configuration.yaml` (or wherever you define dashboards), add the following:
+In `configuration.yaml` add the following:

 ```yaml
 lovelace: